 Sushruta was an ancient Indian surgeon commonly credited as the author of the treatise Sushruta Samhita.
 He is dubbed as the "founding father of surgery" and the Sushruta Samhita is identified as one of the best and outstanding commentaries on the Medical Science of Surgery.
 He is said to have been a physician originally of South India active in Varanasi.
 His period is usually placed between the period of 1200-600 BCE.
 One of the earliest known mentions of the name is from the Bower Manuscript (4th or 5th century), where Sushruta is listed as one of the ten sages residing in the Himalayas.

 Texts also suggest that he learned surgery at Varanasi from Dhanvantari, the god of medicine in Hindu mythology.

 6. Aacharya Charak – The Skin Specialist

 Acharya Charak was a well-known Ayurvedic scientist and a skin specialist.
-Acharya Charak has researched on science of body, science of womb and on medicines.
+Acharya Charak has researched the science of the body, the science of the womb, and medicines.
 The medicines for the most common diseases of today like diabetes, heart-related diseases, etc. were found by Acharya Charak many years ago.

-In the “Charak Samhita” he has described the medicinal qualities and functions of 100,000 herbal plants.
-He has emphasized the influence of diet and activity on mind and body.
+In the “Charak Samhita,” he has described the medicinal qualities and functions of 100,000 herbal plants.
+He has emphasized the influence of diet and activity on the mind and body.

 He has proved the correlation of spirituality and physical health contributed greatly to diagnostic and curative sciences.
-He has also prescribed and ethical charter for medical practitioners two centuries prior to the Hippocratic oath.
-Through his genius and intuition, Acharya Charak made landmark contributions to Ayurvedal.
-He forever remains etched in the annals of history as one of the greatest and noblest of rishi-scientists.
+He has also prescribed an ethical charter for medical practitioners two centuries prior to the Hippocratic oath.
+Through his genius and intuition, Acharya Charak made landmark contributions to Ayurveda.
+He is remembered as one of the greatest and noblest of rishi-scientists.